mistweaverco/kulala.nvim/docs/docs/getting-started/configuration-options.md

 ### contenttypes

-Filetypes, formatters and path resolvers are defined for each content-type in an hash array
+Filetypes, formatters and path resolvers are defined for each content-type in an hash array.

 Default: